t-taormina/CS302/notes/inheritance.md

 - the base class contains the similarities and the derived class contains the differences
 - think... base class: vehicle
   - and derived classes: car, bike, train, boat, etc.
+- classes can contain three levels of restriction for the data that they contain
+  - public = accessbile for everyone (client accessible; public derivation gives access to public funtions of the base class)
+  - protected = accessible for derived classes
+  - private = only accessible by the particular class
+- every class needs to have a purpose or job to do
+- AVOID GETTERS!
 -